thewaspcat/qa-portfolio/docs/index.md

 All manual test cases, including Postman-aligned API tests, are structurally Jira/Xray-ready — they can be easily imported or linked to Jira work items in Xray.

 This portfolio demonstrates:

 - Methodical approach to structuring test cases;
-- Compliance with the official international requirements for software testing documentation <br> (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness;
+- Compliance with the official international requirements for software testing documentation (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness;
 - 1:1 mapping between manual test cases and automated test scripts for maximum traceability;
-- Industry-standard practices for test design, test automation, bug reporting and manual REST API testing (CRUD operations).
+- Industry-standard practices for test design, test automation, bug reporting, and manual REST API testing (CRUD operations).

 ---

-The software under test is a public demo e-commerce website: [Automation Exercise](https://www.automationexercise.com/) .
+The software under test is a public demo e-commerce website: [Automation Exercise](https://www.automationexercise.com/).

 ---